Descendants (2015 film): Television special

 Disney Channel announced a television special titled Descendants: The Royal Wedding which premiered on August 13, 2021.

 Soundtrack

-Descendants (Original TV Movie Soundtrack) is a soundtrack album by cast of Descendants, released on July 31, 2015 by Walt Disney Records.
+Descendants is a soundtrack album by the cast of Descendants, released on July 31, 2015 by Walt Disney Records.
 The soundtrack peaked at number 1 in United States at Billboard 200, number one on the US Top Digital Albums and topped the US Top Soundtracks.